-3. COOPERATE WITH PROBATION MONITORING PROGRAM
+27. 3.
+COOPERATE WITH PROBATION surveillance MONITORING PROGRAM

-Respondent shall comply with the requirements of the Board's probation monitoring program, and shall, upon reasonable request, report or personally appear as directed.
+Respondent shall comply with the board's probation surveillance program, including but not limited to allowing access to the probationer's optometric practice(s) and patient records upon request of the board or its agent. the requirements of the Board's probation monitoring program, and shall, upon reasonable request, report or personally appear as directed.